 A huge societal change during this Pandemic has been that we are all adapting to working from home.
-This has meant A LOT of online meetings, via a range of video conferencing platforms.
+This has meant A LOT of online meetings via various video conferencing platforms.

-During this blog, we will take a look at the challenges deaf people face attending meetings remotely.
-We will then make recommendations on how to include a deaf person within a video conference.
+During this blog, we will take a look at the challenges deaf people face in attending meetings remotely.
+We will then recommend how to include a deaf person in a video conference.

 The challenges of communicating remotely

-I am sure, like me, you have been on many online meetings where there has been cross-talking, caused by the slight delay in technology.
+I am sure, like me, you have been to many online meetings where there has been cross-talking caused by the slight delay in technology.
 The effects on the sound quality from the overlapping talk are considerably worse compared to in person.

-As we all take to our computers at home our broadband provision is really being tested.
-This is causing pixilation of people’s faces on the screen which can make it exceptionally difficult to lipread.
+As we all take to our computers at home, our broadband provision is really being tested.
+This is causing pixelation of people’s faces on the screen, which can make it exceptionally difficult to lipread.

 Deaf people and Sign Language Interpreters

 This has brought around a lot of change in a very short space of time for Interpreters.
-Having most likely never worked in this environment before and this is now the only way they are working.
+Having most likely never worked in this environment before, this is now the only way they are working.

-There are a number of environments that are not suitable for remote interpreting:
+There are many environments that are not suitable for remote interpreting:

 - Legal; police, criminal